Killer crocodiles: Why are more humans being attacked in East Timor?

 So he and Yusuke Fukuda, a wildlife scientist with Australia's Northern Territory government, are hoping that DNA testing will solve the mystery surrounding the sudden rise in crocodile attacks.

-Scientists say it is feasible for the creatures, which can grow up to 20 feet (six metres) long and weigh 1,000 kilogrammes (2,200 pounds), to make the 500 kilometres journey across the Timor Sea from Australia.
+Scientists say it is feasible for the creatures, which can grow up to 20 feet (six metres) long and weigh 1,000 kilogrammes (2,200 pounds), to make the 500-kilometre journey across the Timor Sea from Australia.

 It is also possible the reptiles could swim from Papua New Guinea, Indonesia or even Malaysia.